What is a Ponzi Scheme?

 Ponzi schemes require a constant inflow of new investors’ money or they collapse.
 Even though the original investors sometimes see returns, they usually do not get all of their money back.

-Fraudsters often encourage original investors to “roll over” or reinvest their funds in the scheme.
-To get people reinvesting or to help with the word-of-mouth promotion of the scheme, the scammers pay a return to early investors from deposits made by later investors.
-Fraudsters may also create fake statements to show investors how their funds are growing at a phenomenal rate.
+Promoters often encourage original investors to “roll over” or reinvest their funds in the scheme.
+To get people reinvesting or to help with the word-of-mouth promotion of the scheme, the fraudsters pay a return to early investors from deposits made by later investors.
+Fraud artists may also create fake statements to show investors how their funds are growing at a phenomenal rate.

-- Any talk about pooling your money with other investors.
+- Talk about pooling your money with other investors.

 - People touting complicated, secret investments that have some kind of exclusivity to them.